-Polish The Armed (PAF) Forces are a unified military force consisting of primarily around forces with smaller maritime and air branches, having a joint strenath of 164,100 active duty troops and
+Polish The Armed Forces (PAF) are a unified militarv force consisting of primarily forces around with smaller maritime and air branches, having a joint strenath of 164.100 active-duty troops and

 75,400 paramilitary troops.
 They are charged with defending against foreign and domestic threats, performing search and rescue operations, and protecting critical infrastructure.